 Tyrian is one of the best top-down shooters ever made for the PC, period.
-With excellent graphics, smooth animations, and many inventive enemies and levels, it remains one of the best-loved shooters that still stay on many fans' hard drives.
+With excellent graphics, smooth animations, and many inventive enemies and levels, it remains one of the best-loved shooters that's still found on many fans' hard drives.
 Newcomer XSIV Games had a lot to live up to in developing the unofficial sequel to this masterpiece, but fortunately, Tyrian 2000 more than deserves the Tyrian name. |

-The sound is very nice, with original synthesized music tracks, and a jukebox to play them outside the game.
-These tracks come in CD Audio format, so you can also play them in an ordinary CD player.
-With 65 levels that span over 5 episodes, multiplayer modes, and the same furious gameplay that Tyrian fans miss, Tyrian 2000 deserves to go down in history as one of the best shooter sequels ever made.
+The sound design is very nice, with tons of original synthesized music tracks.
+These tracks come in a CD Audio format, so you can also play them in an ordinary CD player.
+With 65 levels that span over five episodes, multiplayer modes, and the same furious gameplay that Tyrian fans miss, Tyrian 2000 deserves to go down in history as one of the best shooter sequels ever made.
 Billed as an affordable alternative arcade game, Tyrian 2000 serves to remind everyone that it doesn't always take a high budget gaming machine to satisfy.
 A modern classic in its own right.Reviewed by: Underdogs